nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Listing all clients: `list`

-Shows a list of all client profiles.
+To show a list of your client profiles.

 Format: `list`

 ### Editing a client : `edit`

-Edits an existing client in the list of client profiles.
+To edit an existing client from your list of client profiles.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]...`